nonomal/Olares/docs/manual/olares/settings/my-olares.md

 ## View login history

 Review a detailed record of all login attempts to your Olares account.
 Each entry displays the **Time**, **Status**, **Source IP Address**, and the **Reason for the attempt**.

+## Current Version

+Check the current version of your Olares.
+If a new version is available, go to the **Settings > Olares management** page in the LarePass mobile client to complete the system upgrade.
+For detailed steps, see [Upgrade Olares](../../larepass/manage-olares.md#upgrade-olares).

 ## Device management